tweag/ghc-compile-time-perf/README.md

 ```

 To view the flamegraphs, go to the [Speedscope][speedscope] site and click
 “browse”.
-Locate the graphs in the `result` directory that should have
+Locate the graphs in the `tests` directory; they will be called
-appeared after the build.
+`with-master.eventlog.json` and `with-linear.eventlog.json`.

 NOTE: the entire process could be just a `nix-build` but for that both GHCs
 would need to be compiled via `nix-build` as well.
 Since in development it